pryv/bridge-ifttt/README.md

 Fetch the dependencies using `yarn install`

-## Hacking
+## Usage

 Useful commands while working with this project:

 | Command                           | Purpose                           |
 | --------------------------------- | --------------------------------- |